 Pan seared scallops with Saffron Beurre Blanc look indulgent and fancy, but they’re incredibly easy to make!

 - Wash and pat dry scallops.
+Remove the "foot".

 - Season with salt and pepper

 - On a medium high heat, sear the scallops on both sides, about 2-3 minutes per side, depending on how fat they are.
 If they're really large, you can also sear the sides as well.
 You can tell when they are done by touching them.
 They should be firm, but not hard.